 (By the way, that intended water landing with the PBY on Lake Titicaca almost ended in a total disaster, due to a sudden violent downdraft that smashed the aircraft on the eerie waters of that haunted Lake.
 Read all details of that harrowing story in this new book about the PBY Catalina, soon for sale.)

 Above, the covers of my books.
-If you like my stories and blogs about Vintage Aviation, may I suggest you take a closer look at my books?
+If you like my stories and blogs about Vintage Aviation, may I suggest you to take a closer look to my books?
 At left , the cover of “The Dakota Hunter” my first book, published by Casemate USA/ UK and for sale at Amazon (click on this link Amazon page The Dakota Hunter and scroll down on their page, so you can read the 10+ amazing 5-star reviews.
 From there, decide if this book is a fit for you or a gift for your family or friend for Christmas?)
 At right, my new photo album about the Catalina, soon for sale via Amazon and fine bookshop, major Museum Gift Shops and my own web shop.
 For more news, follow me on my Facebook page The Dakota Hunter

 See here a video of my adventures in Bolivia, where I flew a few times with that Curtiss Commando C-46 over the High Andes.
 Watch the dramatic footage in this Youtube film, titled ‘ The Fatal flight of the last Bolivian C-46″.
 Click for starting the Dakota Hunter Film here C-46 Fatal last flight

 For more info about my Book and Blogs, come to my web site dc3dakotahunter.com